korynelson/CodeRefactor/README.md

 # 01 HTML CSS Git: Code Refactor
-Refactor an existing webpage to make it accessible.
+Refactored an existing webpage to make it accessible.
 An important rule to follow when working with someone else's code is the Scout Rule:

 > Always leave the code you are editing a little cleaner than you found it.